Skip to content

 raise ValueError(

-f"The provided output_mode is not available, please provide one from the following list: {available_modes}"
+f"Please provide one from the following list: {available_modes}"

 )

-# extract out the estimator trees
+# Extract out the estimator trees.

 estimators = np.squeeze(estimator.estimators_)